shivamnahar1105/PythonQuestions/InterviewQuestions.md

 - Total keyword in python is 33
 - Return sends a specified value back to its caller whereas Yield can produce a sequence of values.
   We should use yield when we want to iterate over a sequence, but don't want to store the entire sequence in memory.
 Yield are used in Python generators.
+- Return gives a single value and yield usually gives a generator object on which we can iterate.